 Traditionally, family meals have been planned around the meat source – burgers, steak, or chicken with a side vegetable.
 Rather than planning your meal around the meat source, switch your focus to the plants – spaghetti squash pasta, stuffed acorn squash, black bean burritos, lentil shepherd’s pie.
 Pick a plant that inspires you and then search for a great recipe – you’ll be surprised at how many options are out there.
 Or, you can try some of the Forager Project plant-based recipes.

-There are now endless plant-based food alternatives for your pantry staples.
+Discover how to eat more plant-based food with the endless alternatives for your pantry staples.
 Scan your fridge for the easy wins – milk, yogurt, creamers, and meat all have abundant and tasty alternatives out there.

 You may want to try Forager Project organic cashewmilk, plant-based yogurt, or vegan sour cream if you haven’t already!